Working papers

 How Accurate Are Survey Forecasts on the Market?

-with Songrun He and Jiaen Li (current Version: February, 2024).
+with Songrun He, Jiaen Li and Linying Lv (current Version: July, 2024).

-In this paper, we provide a novel performance analysis of three widely used survey forecasts by investigating how well they predict the stock market.
-Judging by their out-of-sample $R^2$s, a standard measure in the market predictability literature, we find that none of the survey forecasts outperforms a simple random walk forecast, which predicts the future returns simply by their past sample mean.
-In addition, we find that the surveys are not very informative about investor's attitudes toward risk.
-Our study raises important questions on how to safeguard the use of the survey forecasts and how to properly interpret the results from the large literature that relies on the survey forecasts.
-On the other hand, we show that naive Bayesian macroeconomic learning can outperform the random walk model, suggesting that the expectation of an AI robot can potentially be more important and deserve more attention than the survey forecasts.
+We provide a novel performance analysis of three widely used survey forecasts along with naive and analysts predictions.
+We find that none of the popular survey forecasts can predict the stock market out-of-sample, and the surveys are not very informative about investor¡¯s attitudes toward risk.
+Our study raises important questions on how to safeguard the use of the survey forecasts and how to properly interpret the results from the large literature that relies on them.
+On the other hand, we show that an naive Bayesian learning and forecasts using analysts¡¯ expectations can outperform the surveys, suggesting that the study on these can potentially be more important and deserve more attention than the study of survey forecasts.

 Principal Portfolios: The Multi-Signal Case